-Every school has its own disciplinary problem, but the thing is that whether it’s bad or not.
-Last year, the Malaysian Education Ministry identified and stated 402 high schools nationwide with disciplinary and drug problems.
+Every school has its own set of disciplinary problems.
+The question is: how bad is it?
+Last year, the Malaysian Education Ministry identified 402 high schools nationwide with disciplinary and drug problems.

 - Category 1 with disciplinary problems

 - Category 3 with disciplinary and drug problems